 Lucy Craft Laney (1854-1933) was born in Macon,

 greatest educators.
-She earned her degree at
+She earned her degree at Atlanta

-health reasons.
-It was there that she made her greatest contributions toward reforming education for African Americans
+that she made her greatest contribution toward reforming education for African Americans

 by opening the first school in town dedicated exclusively to educating Black boys and girls.